jamescurran/jamescurran.github.io/_posts/2006-11-30-the-speed-of-meme-and-the-discrete-charm-of-easy-to-generate-content.md

 ---
 layout: post
-title: The Speed of Meme, and the discrete charm of easy to generate content.
+title: The Speed of Meme, and the discreet charm of easy to generate content.
 categories: random-thoughts
 tags: random-thoughts
 ---